Tik Tok (song): Commercial performance

 In the United States, "Tik Tok" debuted at number 79 on the Billboard Hot 100 on the week ending October 24, 2009.
 It was the first Hot 100 number one of the 2010s decade and stayed at the top for nine consecutive weeks.
 On the week ending December 31, 2009, "Tik Tok" broke the record for the highest U.S. single-week sales by a female artist, selling 610,000 digital downloads, just behind her feature on Flo Rida's "Right Round", which had sold 636,000 downloads on its opening week.
 The record was surpassed by Taylor Swift's "We Are Never Ever Getting Back Together" (2012) when it sold 623,000 digital copies in its debut week.
 On the week ending February 6, 2010, "Tik Tok" topped the Pop Songs chart with 11,224 spins on airplay, breaking the record by Lady Gaga's "Bad Romance" for the most single-week plays on pop radio.
 On Billboard's year-end charts of 2010, it topped the Hot 100 and placed at number seven on Radio Songs and number eight on Digital Songs.
-By March 2016, "Tik Tok" had sold 6.8 million downloads.
-As of January 2025, the song has accumulated over 1.4 billion streams on the music streaming service Spotify.
-In 2024, "Tik Tok" was certified 12× platinum by the Recording Industry Association of America (RIAA) for selling twelve million equivalent units.
+By March 2016, "Tik Tok" had sold 6.8 million digital downloads in the United States.
+Furthermore, the single has since been certified 12× Platinum in the United States as of September 2024 by the nation's RIAA (Recording Industry Association of America), for combined sales and streaming equivalent-units in excess of 12 million in the country.
+With this feat, Kesha has accumulated two RIAA Diamond certified singles, alongside her feature on American rapper Pitbull's 2013 hit "Timber".

 The single also peaked atop the Canadian Hot 100 and was certified seven times platinum by Music Canada.
-"Tik Tok" peaked atop the singles charts of European and Oceanic countries including Australia, France, Germany, New Zealand Norway, and Switzerland.
-It was certified nine times platinum by the Australian Recording Industry Association and five times platinum by Recorded Music NZ.
+"Tik Tok" peaked atop the singles charts of European and Oceanic countries including Australia, France, Germany, New Zealand, Norway, and Switzerland.
+It was certified nine times platinum by the Australian Recording Industry Association and six times platinum by Recorded Music NZ.
 In the United Kingdom, "Tik Tok" peaked at number four on the UK Singles Chart and by 2012, ranked at number 100 on the Official Charts Company's list of the 150 best-selling singles of the 21st century.
 In South Korea, "Tik Tok" was the best-selling digital single by a foreign artist of 2010, selling 1.4 million downloads.

-According to the International Federation of the Phonographic Industry, the single sold 12.8 million digital copies worldwide in 2010, making it the best-selling single of the year.
-At the time, it had also become the first single ever to cross more than 10 million copies sold globally.
+According to the IFPI (International Federation of the Phonographic Industry), the single had sold 12.8 million digital copies worldwide in 2010, three million more than Lady Gaga's "Poker Face" which had topped the chart the previous year, thus making it the best-selling digital single of that year.
+Furthermore, it is also the first single ever to cross more than 10 million digital downloads sold globally.